gtsop/babel-jest-boost/README.md

 Improve the performance of your jest tests via bypassing re-exports and barel files which prevents jest from requiring, compiling and running code you did not intend to run.

 This plugin modifies your code test-time (when babel-jest transpiles your code to be ran in jest).
-It will figure out the original exporter of every specifier imported in the files being ran by jest and modify these imports to directly require the specifiers from the original exporter.
+It will figure out the original exporter of every specifier imported in the files and modify these imports to directly require the specifiers from the original exporter.
 For instance, assume this file structure:

 ```
 .